 Yves Balasko, one of the key pioneers in the field, offers an accessible introduction to general equilibrium theory and some of its most important developments of the past fifty years.
 The book begins with an historical presentation of general equilibrium theory that includes the two theorems of welfare economics and also a new proof of the existence of an equilibrium.
 The central chapters examine the main results of the theory of general equilibrium that can be obtained by following the equilibrium manifold and natural projection approach.
 The final chapter demonstrates the potential for extending the general equilibrium model beyond the market economy by introducing uncertainty and contingent commodities.

 Written for students taking courses in economic theory and modelling who have relatively limited mathematical proficiency, the book fills a gap between forbidding technical expositions and the less rigorous elementary ones.
 As a masterly summation of developments in equilibrium theory by one of the subject’s leading figures, it will also be welcomed by economists working across applied and computable general equilibrium analysis.

 1. A historical perspective of general equilibrium theory 2.
 Goods, prices and equilibrium 3.
 A simple class of economies 4.
 A more general theory of the consumer 5.
 Existence and optimality of equilibrium 6.
 The number of equilibria 7.
 The simplest case: two goods, two consumers and fixed total resources 8.
 Beyond the simple general equilibrium model

-Yves Balasko is Professor of Economics at the University of York.
+Yves Balasko is Professor of Economics at the University of London.
 He was previously Professor of Mathematical Economics at the University of Geneva and Professor of Mathematics at University of Paris I (Panthéon-Sorbonne).
 His books include The General Equilibrium Theory of Value (Princeton University Press, 2011) and The Equilibrium Manifold (MIT Press, 2009).